 Where Are They?

 The field project was primarily based at McMurdo Station, with some work conducted from the Italian Terra Nova station, Mario Zuchelli.
 Seismic stations were installed at remote sites across the northern Transantarctic Mountains and onto the East Antarctic plateau in 2012.
-In the 2013 season, those stations were revisited for servicing and for collecting the first batch of data.
+In the 2014 season, those stations were revisited for servicing and for collection of the first batch of data.
 Once in Antarctica, the field locations were reached either via helicopter or fixed wing Twin Otter Aircraft.
 The field team shared dormitory housing.
 Fieldwork was conducted outside at cold and (in some cases) fairly high altitude conditions.

 Meet the Team

 Wayne State University, in Detroit Michigan provided Brian’s foundation for a Bachelor of Science.
 Teaching high school students to embrace, appreciate, and love science seemed a logical utilization of his talents.